-As argued by Jackson (1981) and Raupach (1994), the forest density in addition to the forest height is likely to influence the optimal ratios of z_0/H and d/H. Since forest density in terms of Plant Area Index PAI can also be estimated from the airborne lidar data (Boudreault et al., 2015), it would be interesting to investigate a more refined roughness classification based on this parameter.
+As argued by Jackson (1981) and Raupach (1994), forest density and forest height are likely to influence the optimal ratios of z_0/H and d/H. Since forest density in terms of plant area index can also be estimated from airborne lidar data (Boudreault et al., 2015), it would be interesting to investigate a more refined roughness classification based on this parameter.
 It was also demonstrated that raising the roughness value in the CORINE data reduced the mean prediction error compared to the original roughness conversion (Fig. 6), indicating that this potential "quick fix" could result in significantly reduced errors.
-Without access to forest height information, it will however be hard to justify the exact level to which the roughness should be adjusted to.
+Without access to forest height information, it will however be hard to justify the exact level to which the roughness should be adjusted.
 Since imprecise roughness change lines can lead to an increase in prediction error, as seen when using GLOB300 data (Fig. 7), a simpler way of reducing the error could be to smooth the map and increase the geostrophic roughness in order to achieve lower error, as demonstrated for the ORA maps in Fig. 8.
 The results in Fig. 8 reinforce the recommendation to use high values of roughness length for forested areas, even for landscapes where all mast observations are affected by the forest.

-When downgrading the resolution of the ORA maps, the arithmetic average of the roughness remained nearly-identical, because the starting point for all the ORA maps was the tree height, whereas the presence of clearings in the high-resolution ORA maps reduced the geostrophic roughness (Fig. 8), since the WAsP method uses the geometric average (see e.g. Taylor, 1987, for a motivation and more background).
-In forested areas, the use of geometric averaging could be particularly problematic, since, in reality, the presence of clearings, which have low roughness lengths, tend to increase the overall turbulence levels, and thereby, increase the aggregated roughness of the landscape (Lopes et al., 2015).
-It should also be noted that the log-space averaging approach has limitations for low vegetation, since it omits the significant non-equilibrium effects of roughness aggregation (Hasager and Jensen, 1999).
+When downgrading the resolution of the ORA maps, the arithmetic average of the roughness remained nearly identical because the starting point for all the ORA maps was the tree height, whereas the presence of clearings in the high-resolution ORA maps reduced the geostrophic roughness (Fig. 8) since the WAsP method uses the geometric average (see, e.g. Taylor, 1987, for a motivation and more background).
+In forested areas, the use of geometric averaging could be particularly problematic since - in reality - the presence of clearings, which have low roughness lengths, tend to increase the overall turbulence levels and increase the aggregated roughness of the landscape (Lopes et al., 2015).
+It should also be noted that the log-space averaging approach has limitations for low vegetation since it omits the significant non-equilibrium effects of roughness aggregation (Hasager and Jensen, 1999).

 Because of the log-averaged aggregated geostrophic roughness, it would be of interest to systematically investigate the roughness value chosen for the clearings.
-The value of $z_0=0.1$ m, used in this study, was assessed to be low for a newly cleared forest area, but reasonable-to-high for low-vegetation wetland.
+The value of $z_0 = 0.1$ m, used in this study, was assessed to be low for a newly cleared forest area but reasonable to high for low-vegetation wetland.
 If a larger roughness length was used for the clearings, it would be expected that z{0G} would also be increased, which would reduce the error associated with the geostrophic roughness closer to the level of the ORA1000 map.
 There is, however, a risk that increasing the value could affect the filtering of significant roughness changes, which could thereby increase the related error.